 - If delivery falls below 85%, the five-year land supply target for each authority automatically has a 20% buffer added in addition to the standard housing requirement.
 This makes it harder to maintain a five year supply and can trigger the presumption where authorities fall short in this respect.

 - If delivery falls below 95%, authorities must publish an action plan to explain how they will increase delivery in future years.

 In reality, action plans have little immediate impact and it is the application of the presumption and the 20% buffer that is of most interest for development opportunities.

 What do the 2019 HDT results mean?

 The 2019 results have triggered the presumption in eight local authority areas across the country, regardless of their five-year land supply position.
 A further 83 authorities will automatically have a 20% buffer applied to their five-year supply target.
 These sanctions will apply until the next set of HDT results are published, due in November.
-The results for Bidwells’ core operational area are shown spatially below.

 It is no great surprise that in our region the authorities hardest hit are largely covered by Green Belt.
 The opportunities arising are limited as a consequence, because housing need rarely trumps Green Belt protection in planning terms.
 In addition, none of the authorities on the London fringe that have fallen below the 45% delivery threshold (Basildon, Havering, North Hertfordshire and Three Rivers) can currently demonstrate a five year land supply, so the presumption in favour of sustainable development should already apply.